Cellular Respiration (Principles): Measure energy consumption during exercise

 Evaluate cellular respiration through exercise

 You will begin by outlining the different stages of cellular respiration and study how they relate to the cell and its organelles.Then you will identify the important products of glycolysis, the Krebs cycle and the electron transport chain.
 As you follow the process, you will see how the cell’s main energy carrier, ATP, is produced from glucose.
-Finally, you will apply what you have learned about cellular respiration in a number of experiments where you will find out how exercise intensity affects oxygen and glucose consumption using a mouse model.
+Finally, you will apply what you have learned about cellular respiration in a number of experiments where you will find out what effect exercise intensity has on oxygen and glucose consumption using a mouse model.

 Respirometry and blood sample analysis

 Next, you will measure cellular respiration by analyzing the blood glucose and lactic acid concentrations of basketball players during a game.
-This data will be compared to previous experimental exercise data collected using a mouse model and respirometry.
+This data will be compared to experimental exercise data collected using a mouse model and respirometry.

 Help athletes perform during exercise

 Experiment using a mouse model to understand the role of glucose, lactic acid and oxygen during exercise.
 Apply your knowledge from mouse experiments and of glycolysis, the Krebs cycle and the electron transport chain to help basketball players perform their best during their game.

 Explore Cellular Respiration (Principles): Measure energy consumption during exercise Virtual Lab Simulation